dhruvawani17/hospital-1/README.md

 5. Complete the simulated payment process
 6. Receive a digital receipt via email

-### Medical Report Analysis
-1. Go to **Medical Reports** section
-2. Upload a medical report (PDF, image, or text file up to 10MB)
-3. Click **Analyze Report** to get an AI-powered summary
-4. Use the Q&A interface to ask specific questions about your report
-5. Get instant, contextual responses with proper medical disclaimers

 ### Using the Chatbot
 1. Click the **Chat** button in the navigation
 2. Ask questions about hospital services, appointments, or general inquiries
 3. Receive intelligent responses powered by AI
 4. Get directed to appropriate hospital resources

+### Using Medical Report Analysis
+1. Navigate to **Medical Reports** in the navigation
+2. Upload a PDF medical report using the file upload interface
+3. Wait for the AI to process and analyze the document
+4. Ask questions about your medical report in natural language
+5. Receive detailed explanations of medical terms, test results, and findings
+6. Get insights presented in easy-to-understand language

+**Example Questions:**
+- "What are the key findings in this report?"
+- "Are there any abnormal values I should be concerned about?"
+- "Can you explain what these test results mean?"
+- "Should I follow up with any specific specialist?"

 ## 🛠️ Technologies Used